MSTeo01/battleship/README.md

-# Code for Battleship Game on Python
+# Code for Mini Game Battleship